Terry Backer: Political career

 "Backer ... served in numerous positions in the legislature, including; Vice Chairman of the Appropriations Committee, Chairman of the Energy and Technology Committee, Assistant Majority Leader and Assistant Majority Whip.
 Backer has also held the position of House Chairman of the Appropriation subcommittee on Conservation and Development."
 He held the position in the Connecticut General Assembly of House Chairman of the Appropriation Subcommittee on Conservation and Development.
 He chaired the subcommittee from 1993 to 2008 and again for the 2009-10 term.
 The subcommittee is tasked with crafting the budget for the Department of Environmental Protection, the state Labor Department, the Department of Economic Development and Housing and the Culture and the Tourism Board and the Department of Agriculture, as well as other state agencies.

-During his tenure as Chairman of the Energy and Technology Committee (2002–2003), Backer, oversaw and wrote the cleanup legislation to the State of Connecticut's 1998 Electric Deregulation and Restructuring law.
+During his tenure as Chairman of the Energy and Technology Committee (2002–2003), Backer oversaw and wrote the cleanup legislation for the State of Connecticut's 1998 Electric Deregulation and Restructuring law.
 He added improvements to the environmental and renewable energy components to the law.
 Backer expanded the Renewable Portfolio Standards, created Project 100, a renewable energy program design to implement renewable generation in the state, and passed the Energy Efficiency Standards of Commercial Appliances bill.

 Backer's Committee assignments for the 2009-10 legislative session were the Appropriations Committee, the Environment Committee and the Energy and Technology Committee.
-Backer focused his activities in the Environment Committee on water quality improvements and reduction of pollution from storm water.
-His activities in the Energy and Technology Committee have focused on renewable energy and energy security with a special interest in Peak oil concerns.
+Backer focused his activities in the Environment Committee on water quality improvements and the reduction of pollution from stormwater.
+His activities in the Energy and Technology Committee focused on renewable energy and energy security with a special interest in Peak oil concerns.
 House Speaker for the 2009-10 legislative session, Chris Donovan (D-Meriden) appointed Representative Backer to chair a newly created sub-committee on Clean Energy and Energy Efficiency.

 In February 2005, while serving as vice chairman of the National Conference of State Legislatures' Energy Committee, Backer wrote an article for State Legislatures Magazine, a publication of the National Conference of State Legislatures (NCSL), titled Freedom From Fossil Fuel.
 In the article, he criticized the federal government and past administrations for their failure to prepare the nation's infrastructure for a contraction of the conventional fossil fuel supply and the resulting impact on the nation.
 He also proposed that the states take the lead rather than relying on Congress or the administration.